saltyorg/docs/docs/reference/cloudplow-config.md

     ```

     If that doesn't work, update to the latest version of the files from the repo with `git pull` and try again.

+    If you see:
+    ```
+    There is no /opt/cloudplow/config.json here.
+    ```
+    You apparently ignored [this](#important) and have not completed the saltbox install, so cloudplow has not been installed, so its default config file in not present.
+Complete the saltbox install then come back here.

 2. Restart the cloudplow service: